patronasxdxd/CTFS/docs/XST_UNISWAP.md

 ## Conclusion

-Because the XST tokens balance in the pool was bigger, while the reserves stayed the same it caused the second swap to be manipulated in a way that led to extreme profits for the attacker.
+Because the XST tokens balance in the pool was increasing, while the reserves stayed the same, it caused the second swap to be manipulated in a way that led to extreme profits for the attacker.